marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

 }
 {% endhighlight %}

-For most web applications it is enough to start transaction using `IUnitOfWork` at the begining of the request and either `Commit` or `Rollback` it at the end of the request.
-This can be done by using an action filter or a decorator around command handlers and/or services.
+For the most web applications it is enough to start transaction using `IUnitOfWork` at the begining of the HTTP request and either `Commit` or `Rollback` at the end of the request.
+This can be done by using either an action filter or a decorator around command handlers and/or services.

-- Create a base class but NOT a base interface (see below).
-- Interface exposes only methods that are really needed (soft delete - means no delete operation).
-- Transactions are managed by the unit-of-work pattern.
+Example repository created using the above guidelines:
+{% highlight csharp %}
+public interface IOrderRepository {
+	// We do not need FindById so we do not included it IEnumerable<Order> FindActiveOrdersAssignedToUser(UserId id); }

+public class OrderRepository : GenericRepository<Order>, IOrderRepository {
+    public IEnumerable<Order> FindActiveOrdersAssignedToUser(UserId id) {
+        return base.FindAll()
+                .Where(order => order.AssignedTo.Id == id.Value)
+                .Where(order => order.State != OrderState.Closed)
+                .ToList();
+    }
+}
+{% endhighlight %}

+This should be obvious by now, but let's not take chances.
+Every method of our repositories should be covered by one or more integration tests that should use the same kind of DB that we use in production environment.
+With queries encapsulated as methods on a repository this is easy.

+There is no rose without thorns and presented by me approach also has some serious limitations.
+Some of them can be fixed by using a bit different architecture approach (more about it later).
+Most common problems with "specific" repositories are as follows:

+- The repository interfaces then to grow uncontrollably over long periods of time.
+-

 ### Turbocharging the "specific" repository pattern